deveix/react-native-apple-llm/README.md

 ## 📚 API Reference

-### AppleLLMSession Class (Recommended)
+### AppleLLMSession Class

-The `AppleLLMSession` class provides better session management and state isolation:
+The `AppleLLMSession` class provides context and tool management for each isolated session:

 #### Constructor